Audience Appreciation — The Cast Soaks it Up

-Murder on the Menu–You will enjoy a delicious dinner prepared by chef David Hansen and other volunteers, and at the same time watch the cast of real “characters” as they present a play with a little slapstick, a little wordplay, a little confusion, a few twists, and lots of fun.
-Will you be able to figure out whodunnit?
-Discuss the clues and suspects with your table-mates and come up with your answers.
-Menu announcement and Tickets on sale soon.
+Murder on the Menu–– We had delicious dinner prepared by chef David Hansen and other volunteers, and watched the cast of real “characters” as they present a play with a little slapstick, a little wordplay, a little confusion, a few twists, and lots of fun.
+Five winners figured out whodunit, why and how!
+They won season tickets to Freeport Players’ 2023 plays.

 Love & Lobsters, summer musical by John Linscott (presented in his memory).
 Romantic, comic, dramatic, and very musical.
 Planned for August 11-13, and 18-20 at the Freeport Performing Arts Center, 30 Holbrook St. (Photos from our 2015 presentation are below.)